MicrosoftDocs/edge-developer/microsoft-edge/edgehtml/devtools-protocol/0.2/domains/page.md

 ---
-description: Reference for the Page Domain.
+description: DevTools Protocol Version 0.2 (EdgeHTML) Reference for the Page Domain.
 Actions and events related to the inspected page belong to the page domain.
 title: Page Domain - DevTools Protocol Version 0.2 (EdgeHTML)
 author: MSEdgeTeam
 ms.author: msedgedevrel